Azure/Vision-AI-DevKit-Pages/docs/_docs/02-Firmware-update.md

     * `adb shell cat /sys/class/power_supply/battery/capacity`
 3. Check firmware version
     * `adb shell cat /etc/version`
-4. Display all available commands
-    * `adb` by itself

 ## Updating the Firmware
 The Vision AI Dev Kit hardware **must be charged for at least 10 minutes** (using a 2A charger) before starting the firmware flashing process.